hexatomic/hexatomic/docs/dev/src/development/coding-style.md

 [Maven Checkstyle plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/).
 Validation of the coding style is also performed whenever you build the project using Maven (`mvn verify`).

-## Configuring the Eclipse code formatter
+## Configuring the Eclipse code formatting

 You can configure Eclipse to format your source code according to the Google Java style.

 1. Choose `Window -> Preferences` from the main Eclipse menu.
 2. Open the settings page `Java -> Code Style -> Formatting`
 3. Select "Import..." and choose the file `releng/ide/eclipse-java-google-style.xml` in the Hexatomic repository
-4. Switch to "GoogleStyle" as active profile.
+4. Switch to "GoogleStyle" as the active profile.
 ![Importing the Google Style formatting configuration file](./import-code-formatter.png)
 5. Open the settings page `Java -> Code Style -> Organize Imports`
 6. Select all packages in the list and remove them.